sebam2k4/sebastiankulig-Jekyll/source/_pages/hire-sebastian.md

 ---
 layout: page
-title: Hire a Web Developer and Designer - Sebastian Kulig
+title: Hire Sebastian - Front-end Developer and Web Designer
+description: Enquire about hiring me for your project.
+I'm here to help you make it a reality.
 permalink: /hire-sebastian/
 ---